teirm/go_derpy_fs/README.md

-# Golang Derpy Network File Server
+# Go FTP
-A small TCP file server to get more comfortable with several libraries and channels in golang.
+A small TCP file transfer server to get more comfortable with several libraries and channels in golang.